-Enter a crown-rump length (CRL) to see gestational age and an estimated due date.
-You can also pick a target GA to see the expected CRL and a typical range.
+Enter a crown-rump length (CRL) to estimate gestational age and due date.
+You can also choose a target GA to see the expected CRL and published range where available.

 How the estimate works

-.
-It is most applicable for CRL about 5–84 mm (roughly 6–14 weeks).
-The app rounds to weeks + days for display. - EDD from a measurement date: when a measurement date is entered, EDD is calculated as measurement date + (280 − GA days), aligning with a standard 280-day LMP-based pregnancy length used in dating by early ultrasound.
+- EDD from a measurement date: when a measurement date is entered, EDD is calculated as measurement date + (280 - GA days).

 Units and inputs